(Part #1 - Batman & the Outsiders 1983-86)

 However, the team’s relationship with the aloof, demanding Batman had been degrading.

 And then the boss Wayne’t away

-This came to a head when Geo-Force realised that Batman hadn’t told him another coup was taking place in Markovia.
+This came to a head when Geo-Force realised that Batman hadn’t told him that another coup was taking place in Markovia.
 Batman thought that Geo-Force was more needed in Gotham, but Markov definitely disagreed.

 Leaving Batman behind, the Outsiders rushed to Markovia.
 They wished to help Geo-Force against Baron Bedlam’s newest ploy.
 However, they were defeated by the Masters of Disaster.

 The Outsiders were freed by Looker and Windfall (Wendy Jones).
 They were then able to kill Bedlam and rout his troops.

 However, the coup had resulted in significant casualties and damage in Markovia.